 “Soaked to the bone and covered in silver slime, it was an awesome day” is what Corrie Kossow Garrison posted on the Valdez Fish Derbies Facebook page the day after fishing in the 2013 Women’s Silver Salmon Derby.
-Last year the silver salmon were few and far between but the sun was shining.
+In 2012, the silver salmon were few and far between but the sun was shining.
 This Saturday the rain never stopped for the 9th Annual Women’s Silver Salmon Derby, but the fishing was tremendous.

 Just over 700 women joined the ranks of the Silver Salmon Sisterhood on Saturday and five hundred and eleven women weighed in their top fish to see if they were in contention for one of the Top 50 prizes.
 At the end of the day, Regina Blood of Valdez took home the title of Queen of the Silver Salmon Sisterhood with the 15.68 pound silver she reeled in while fishing with friends.
 Sitting upon the throne set at center stage at the Valdez Civic Center, decked out her in pink Women's Derby bathrobe and tiara, Blood remarked, "This tiara and robe go pretty well with my Xtra Tuffs."
 While Blood was willing to comment on fashion, she wasn't telling the crowd where she caught the big one.
 "A lady doesn't give up her secrets."